Published by Bob Ciura on April 6th, 2017

 You can see the full Dividend Achievers List here.

 But, its consistent profitability allows Ford to reward shareholders with a current dividend yield of 5.3%, more than double the average dividend yield in the S&P 500.
+This makes Ford one of 295 established high dividend stocks.

 Ford also distributes a special dividend each year.